ashutoshmjain/gita/src/mathuraLanding.md

 ‘Text’ was the new medium...

 To the speech-only world, it was a new way to store and send information - somewhat similar to addition of digital to our analog communication.
 Not only did it demand new scribing skills, it also meant the populations must learn to read -  beyond a select class of intellectuals.
 New tools such as reed pens, ink and palm leaves became common place -  just as we mass adopted general purpose computers.
-Superior biological neural network (`Ganesa`) was invoked to usher humanity into this new era, just the way we are setting up chatGPT, Deepseek, Gemini, Llama and Grok LLMs[^mystical].
-It isn't hard to imagine "AI enabled" humans would scale new highs of conscious experience in the same manner as "text enabled" we did - versus our speech-only ancestors - a quantum jump[^jump]!
+Superior biological neural network (`Ganesa`) was invoked to usher humanity into this new era, just the way we are setting up chatGPT, Deepseek, Gemini, Llama and Grok[^mystical].
+It isn't hard to imagine "AI enabled" humans would scale new highs of conscious experience in the same manner as "text enabled" we did - versus our speech-only ancestors - a quantum jump[^jump].

 The way we improved our publishing tools (from palm leaves to printing press to internet), in the same fashion our future is all about improving the ways to interact and express with AI.
 It is not out of the realm of possibilities that AI led genetics might even change our physical appearance.
 That may imply that the pre-text humans might actually be taller, stronger and definitely louder!

 <div style="padding-left:40px;font-size:0.9em;">